coopdigital/coop-frontend-toolkit/README.md

 ##### JavaScript modules

 The Javascript modules (Tabs and Toggles) have been removed from the Toolkit.
-If you wish to carry on using those, you will need to copy them over to your project manually, as well as the modules loader.
+If you wish to carry on using those, you will need to copy them over from version 1.1.3 to your project manually, as well as the modules loader.

 ---